laravel-notification-channels/interfax/README.md

     'password' => env('INTERFAX_PASSWORD'),
     'pci'      => env('INTERFAX_PCI', false),
     'interval' => 15,
+    'chunk_size' => null,
 ],
 ...
 ```

 This will load your InterFAX credentials from the `.env` file.
 If your requests must be PCI-DSS-compliant, set `INTERFAX_PCI=true` in your `.env` file.

-The `services.interfax.interval` setting is the polling interval, in seconds, for a fax if it is set to check the status until it is complete.
+The `services.interfax.interval` configuration setting is the polling interval, in seconds, for a fax if it is set to check the status until it is complete.
 This is optional and will default to 15 if left empty.
 The interval has a minimum of 10 seconds, as the outbound service in the API has a maximum freqncy of 6 requests per minute and can return errors if polled more frequently.

+The `services.interfax.chunk_size` configuration setting is the maximum file size before the InterFAX core SDK starts chunking files.
+The default chunk size is 1048576.
+When chunking, an `\Interfax\Document` object is created, but the `/outbound/documents` endpoint does not exist for the PCI-DSS-compliant API.
+If `services.interfax.pci` is set to `true`, it is recommended to increase the chunk size to avoid 404 errors.

 ## Usage